Writing is a passion for me, and below you can read about the books I've published. Also, check out the "Articles" page for my other published work.

 In 2015 I published an introductory text for anthropology of religion courses with Routledge Press' The Basics series.
 The series is committed to publishing highly teachable, concise texts on important topics.
 I organize the book by core problems that define the anthropological study of religion, rather than by topic, religious tradition, or theoretical paradigm.
 The six main chapters are: What is 'Religion'?; Doing Religious Ethnography; Bodies, Words, & Things; In Time, In Place; Who Do You Trust?; and Going Global.
 If you are considering the book for a course in the study of religion, please feel free to contact me for a sample chapter and check out this interview about the book with Routledge.

-In early 2018, Ark Encounter: The Making of a Creationist Theme Park (NYU Press) will be released.
+Ark Encounter: The Making of a Creationist Theme Park (NYU Press) will be released in summer 2018.
 This project is an anthropological study of how religion and entertainment are entangled, and how the ambitions of fundamentalist public culture are realized.
 With an eye on the global phenomenon of materializing the Bible, the centerpiece of the project is the cultural production of Ark Encounter, a creationist theme park built on 800 acres of Kentucky rolling hills.
 For a glimpse into the project, check out the following: an April 2014 research talk presented at the University of Chicago; a June 2014 [52:15] research talk presented in Jerusalem, Israel; and, a September 2015 interview with the Institute for Signifying Scriptures.